Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 Note: If the trigger event has never happened (ie receiving a new response to your videoask), you may receive an error message.
 If so, submit a test response or reply to your videoask, then disconnect and reconnect your VideoAsk account in Zapier and try the test trigger again.

 Now it's time to select which app your zap will connect VideoAsk to.
-Search for and select Slack from the Zapier app catalogue.
+Search for and select Slack from the Zapier app catalog.

 Choose the Action Event.
 This is what event will happen when you receive a response or reply in VideoAsk.
 In our case, we'd like to receive a direct message in Slack.